Arte

 3. The yellow pigment that we will not appreciate.

-It's a shame, but no one today sees a Van Gogh painting as it was painted.
-Above all, those paintings that contain the color yellow, such as his famous Sunflowers or The Bedroom in Arles .
-And the artist lived during the time of the Industrial Revolution and at that time he saw the birth of a new pigment called chrome yellow.
+It is a pity, but nobody nowadays sees a Van Gogh painting exactly as it was painted.
+Especially those paintings that contain the colour yellow, such as his famous Sunflowers or The Bedroom in Arles .
+The artist lived through the era of the Industrial Revolution and at that time a new pigment called chrome yellow came to life.

-Not only was this pigment toxic, but it was also chemically unstable, which has caused many shades to disappear over the years and the paintings to have darkened and lost part of their luminosity.
-Koen Janssens, one of the leaders of the investigation into this painting that had lost its vividness, summarized: “Reversing that chemical reaction would probably cause more damage to the paintings.”
+Not only was this pigment toxic, it was also chemically unstable, which has caused many shades to disappear over the years and the paintings to darken and lose some of their luminosity.
+Koen Janssens, one of the leaders of the research into this paint that had lost its vibrancy, summed up: “Reversing this chemical reaction would probably cause further damage to the paintings.”

 4. The only sale of his entire career

-Although the myth that Van Gogh had not sold a single work in his entire career has spread over the years, the truth is that there is certainty that the famous Dutch artist did sell at least one painting.
-This was The Red Vineyard near Arles , which was painted by the artist in 1888 and which was sold for the price of 400 francs to a Belgian painter named Anna Boch .
+Although the myth that Van Gogh had not sold a single work in his entire career has spread over the years, it is certain that the famous Dutch artist did sell at least one painting.
+This was The Red Vineyard near Arles , which was painted by the artist in the year 1888 and was sold for the price of 400 francs to a Belgian painter named Anna Boch .

 5. “Dirty and poorly dressed”

-He lived 122 years and 164 days.
+She lived for 122 years and 164 days.
 We are talking about Jeanne Louise Calment, the oldest known person in history.
-She was born in France in 1876, which is why Jeanne Louise Calment met Vincent Van Gogh, since she was also in Arles at the time the painter spent his famous season there in 1888.
+She was born in France in 1876, so Jeanne Louise Calment knew Vincent Van Gogh, since she was also in Arles at the time when the painter spent his famous season there in 1888.

 Van Gogh was born with a brain dysfunction that marked his life from birth.
-The painter suffered from temporal lobe epilepsy which caused seizures.
-The painter tried to calm his pain with absentia, a drink that mixed with the treatment his doctor prescribed for his brain injury, digitalis, can cause people to see the world in a more yellow tone, historians pointing out what could be one of the reasons why the painter used this color so much.
+The painter suffered from temporal lobe epilepsy which caused him to have seizures.
+The painter tried to soothe his pain with austenite, a drink that mixed with the treatment his doctor prescribed for his brain injury, digitalis, can cause people to see the world in a more yellow tone, historians point to it as one of the reasons why the painter used this color so much.

 7. The mysteries of Van Gogh's life

-There are many hypotheses and doubts that surround the life of the Dutch artist.
-One of the most notable is the loss of his ear, the certainty that it was automated after an argument in Arles having gone down in history, although later indications have emerged that the event occurred in a brothel and that the ear was cut off. with a sword by his colleague and painter Paul Gauguin.
-Apparently, Van Gogh then wrapped it in a scarf and gave it to a prostitute named Raquel.
+There are many hypotheses and doubts surrounding the life of the Dutch artist.
+One of the most notable is the loss of his ear, which has been known to be automated after an argument in Arles, although later indications have emerged that the incident occurred in a brothel and that the ear was cut off with a sword by his colleague and painter Paul Gauguin.
+Apparently, Van Gogh then wrapped it in a handkerchief and gave it to a prostitute called Rachel.

 Another of the great mysteries of Van Gogh's life was undoubtedly his death.
-All accounts suggest that it was a suicide at the age of 37 after the artist suffered enormous depression, shooting himself in the head.
-Although, as we already wrote in this article, large-scale clues have recently appeared that suggest that it could have been a murder, and all thanks to some roots that appear in his work Tree Roots .
+All accounts point to it being a suicide at the age of 37 after the artist went into a deep depression, shooting himself in the head with a bullet.
+Although, as we wrote in this article, important clues have recently appeared that suggest it could have been a murder, and all thanks to some roots that appear in his work Tree Roots .

 8. Its relationship with the physical theory of turbulence.

-These hallucinated works of the artist reflect the fingerprint of turbulence with such realism that they completely coincide with Kolmogorov's mathematical model.
+These hallucinatory works by the artist reflect the fingerprint of turbulence with such realism that they completely match Kolmogorov's mathematical model.

 Manuel Torres – Member of the Higher Council for Scientific Research (CSIC)